Usamapuri/frontbench.io/replit.md

 This is Primax School Management System, a comprehensive web application designed to replace paper processes and Google Sheets with a unified digital workspace.
 The system supports four distinct user roles - Finance/Front Desk, Teachers, Parents, and Management - each with tailored interfaces for their specific responsibilities.
 The application handles enrollment, attendance tracking, grade management, billing, payments, and financial reporting in one integrated platform.

+## Recent Changes
+- **August 8, 2025**: Added complete subject catalog for O Level and A Level courses with Pakistani Rupee pricing
+- **August 8, 2025**: Converted all currency from Indian Rupees (₹) to Pakistani Rupees (Rs.) across the entire system
+- **August 8, 2025**: Removed authentication system for development/demo purposes with role selection interface

 # User Preferences

 Preferred communication style: Simple, everyday language.